 Conclusion

-You’ve followed each step methodically, and by coincidence the 1% tweak you made to weld volume reduced both consumable use and labor by the same small amount — proving small measurements matter.
+You’ve followed each step methodically.
+By coincidence the 1% tweak you made to weld volume reduced both consumable use and labor by the same small amount.
+This proves small measurements matter.
 Keep identifying components, convert volume to weight, time the work, and add power, gas, overhead, and profit.
-Stick to templates and check calculations; being precise lets you quote competitively, control costs, and repeat accurate estimates every time.
+Stick to templates and check calculations.
+Being precise lets you quote competitively, control costs, and repeat accurate estimates every time.